Augustin Hadelich: Career

-In 2019 he was named Artist in Association with the NDR Elbphilharmonie Orchestra in Hamburg, a title he holds until 2023.
+From 2019 to 2023 he was Artist in Association with the NDR Elbphilharmonie Orchestra in Hamburg.

 Hadelich is known to perform a wide range of repertoire.
-Although he is often scheduled to perform from the standard violin concerto repertoire (Beethoven, Brahms, Sibelius, Tchaikovsky, etc.), he is also a champion of contemporary works, such as the violin concertos by Thomas Adès, Henri Dutilleux and György Ligeti, and recital works by Brett Dean, Stephen Hartke, David Lang, György Kurtag, Coleridge-Taylor Perkinson, Daniel Bernard Roumain, Toru Takemitsu and Bernd Alois Zimmermann.
+Although he is often scheduled to perform from the standard violin concerto repertoire (Beethoven, Brahms, Sibelius, Tchaikovsky, etc.), he is also a champion of contemporary works, such as the violin concertos by Thomas Adès, Henri Dutilleux, György Ligeti, and recital works by Brett Dean, Stephen Hartke, David Lang, György Kurtag, Coleridge-Taylor Perkinson, Daniel Bernard Roumain, Toru Takemitsu, and Bernd Alois Zimmermann.